privacyguides/privacyguides.org/docs/calendar-contacts.en.md

     ![Proton](assets/img/calendar-contacts/proton-calendar.svg){ align=right }

     **Proton Calendar** is an encrypted calendar service available to Proton members via web or mobile clients.
-Features include: automatic E2EE of all data, sharing features, import/export functionality, and [more](https://proton.me/support/proton-calendar-guide).
+Features include: automatic E2EE of all data [except for contact names and email addresses](https://proton.me/support/proton-contacts#verify), sharing features, import/export functionality, and [more](https://proton.me/support/proton-calendar-guide).
 Those on the free tier get access to a single calendar, whereas paid subscribers can create up to 20 calendars.
 Extended sharing functionality is also limited to paid subscribers.

     **Proton Mail** can be used to synchronize contacts.
 Likewise, the service is currently only available via the web and mobile clients.